scalacenter/advisoryboard/proposals/xxx-improve-sbt-learning-materials.md

 ## Proposer

-Proposed by Lars Hupel, on behalf of Jon Pretty.
+Proposed by Bill Venners, with help from Jon Pretty.

 ## Abstract